 Finding the right service center for your vehicle is a simple task, but there are things to watch out for.
 First, it is always convenient to have a vehicle serviced close to home so it can be retrieved easily once service is complete.
 Watch out for and avoid companies that have a bad reputation due to careless employees or poor customer service.
 Ask your friends or family to refer you to a good shop or look for reviews online.
 To be on the safe side, it is always wise to choose a national chain that offers warranties for their work on your vehicle.

-A “free inspection” is sometimes provided as part of an oil change to check for other problems your car might have, but be careful as this is sometimes a way for shops to convince you that your car requires additional work and that you should pay them to fix a problem, or two, or three.
-While low-cost chains might be great for oil changes, it is usually a good idea to leave the more complex repairs to a mechanic you know and trust.
+A “free inspection” is sometimes provided as part of a change to check for other problems your car might have, but be careful as this is sometimes a way for shops to convince you that your car requires additional work and that you should pay them to fix a problem, or two, or three.
+While low-cost chains might be great for swapping out old oil, it is usually a good idea to leave the more complex repairs to a mechanic you know and trust.